akunna1/God-Image-Inventory-Web-App/README.md

 - sign up --> account creation for cilents
 - login for counselors (counselors and cilents should have different tags in the db)
 - login for cilents
 - login button changes to logout button.
-Once logged out take to homepage
+Once logged out, take user to homepage immediatement

 ### Issues, Questions, and Suggestions 🤔❓
 - I need to see what happens beyond the login for cilents and counselors